 Definition - What does Amenorrhea mean?

-Amenorrhea is a lack of menstrual periods.
-Failure of menstruation has many causes, ranging from hormone disorders to congenital abnormalities.
-A woman without periods is usually unable to get pregnant until the cause of her amenorrhea is treated because a lack of menstruation usually also means lack of ovulation.
+Amenorrhea is the lack of menstrual periods.
+Not having a period can have many causes, ranging from hormone disorders to congenital (from birth) abnormalities.
+A woman without periods is usually unable to get pregnant until the cause of her amenorrhea is treated because a lack of menstruation usually also means a lack of ovulation.

 FertilitySmarts explains Amenorrhea